Without doubt, Barcelona is one of the most photographed cities in Europe, if not the world.

 Another of Antoni Gaudí’s wonderful creations, Casa Batlló stands majestically on the famous Passeig de Gràcia and is a great example of one of Barcelona’s quirkier pieces of architecture.
 Inspired by nature, its roof tiles mimic reptile scales and the façade of the building features windows that appear bone-like.
 For the prime photo opportunity, we recommend heading there in the evening to catch a glimpse of the house when it’s lit up at night, or even better, on Diada de de Sant Jordi (St.George’s Day) when the façade is adorned with huge red roses to celebrate what is seen as a day of love in Catalonia.

-Travel tip by Lauren Regan at AB Apartment Barcelona
+Travel tip by Lauren Regan for Apartment Barcelona